wino6687/SWEpy/README.md

 * Authentication will work if the user/pass combo is saved in `~/.netrc`, or if it is passed in the nsidcDownloader instance

-* The whole class basically formats the following string:
+* The class formats the following string:

 ```
  "{protocol}://{server}/{datapool}/{dataset}.{version}/{date:%Y.%m.%d}" \